getpelican/pelican-plugins/Readme.rst

 Liquid-style tags         Allows liquid-style tags to be inserted into markdown within Pelican documents

+Libravatar                Allows inclusion of user profile pictures from libravatar.org

 Multi parts posts         Allows you to write multi-part posts

 Markdown Inline Extend    Enables you to add customize inline patterns to your markdown